godotengine/godot-docs/community/asset_store/faq.rst

 How do I report an asset for theft/copyright infringement/malicious code?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the bottom of the assets page, underneath the panel on the right, there is a
+At the bottom of the assets page, below the panel on the right, there is a
 "Flag This Asset" button.
 You **must** be logged in to use it.

 I can't find an addon I download before when this was the Asset Library, was everything old removed?